Upper bounds for critical coupling constants for binding some quantum many-body systems: Introduction

 \section{Introduction}

 In nonrelativistic quantum many-body systems, binding can occur if some conditions are fulfilled.
 The potentials must be sufficiently attractive and the particle masses sufficiently large \cite{rich94,goy95,mosz00,rich20}.
-In this paper, we consider only the case of two-body central potential wells with the structure $V_{ij}(|\bm{r}_i-\bm{r}_j|) = - g_{ij}\, v_{ij}(|\bm{r}_i-\bm{r}_j|)$, where $g_{ij}$ is a coupling constant with the dimension of an energy and $v_{ij}(r)$ a dimensionless short-range ``globally" positive function (which implies that $dv_{ij}(r)/dr$ is a dimensionless short-range ``globally" negative function).
+In this paper, we consider only the case of two-body central potential wells with the structure

+In this equation, $g_{ij}$ is a coupling constant with the dimension of an energy and $v_{ij}(r)$ a dimensionless short-range ``globally" positive function.
+This implies that $dv_{ij}(r)/dr$ is a short-range ``globally" negative function.
 At least some coupling constants must be positive to insure the existence of bound states.
-If a $N$-body system depends only on one coupling constant $g$, $g_N(\{q_\alpha\})$ is a critical coupling constant if a bound state with a given set of quantum numbers $\{q_\alpha\}$ appears for the $N$ particles with $g=g_N(\{q_\alpha\})$.
+If a $N$-body system depends only on a single coupling constant $g$, its critical coupling constant $g_N(\{q_\alpha\})$ is defined as the value at which a bound state with a given set of quantum numbers $\{q_\alpha\}$ appears for the $N$ particles.
+This bound state exists for any $g\ge g_N(\{q_\alpha\})$, the equality corresponding to a state with a zero energy.
 In the following, the mention of the quantum numbers will be omitted.
 The definition is similar if several coupling constants are present.
 The study of critical coupling constants can be useful in nuclear and atomic physics in which systems with $N$ particles are bound whereas systems with $N-1$ particles are not bound \cite{naid17}.
 Applications in materials science could also be considered since it is possible to modulate the forces between atoms \cite{han24}.

+The computation of critical coupling constants is very challenging, specially for many-body systems.
+Indeed, systems with a very low binding energy or even a vanishing energy have a wavefunction very extended in space.
+So it could be difficult to guarantee the accuracy of numerical calculations that can turn out to be very long.
+Obtaining reliable information about these critical coupling constants is then interesting.
+This is the purpose of this paper.